whoatemycookie/gene-expression-qtl/_episodes/01-introduction.md

 ![Alternatively, SNPs often affect gene expression distally from the gene that they regulate (in trans), often from a different chromosome altogether.](../fig/trans-regulation-gene2.png)

-In this lesson we revisit genetic mapping and apply it to gene expression.
-The examples are from
-[Genetic Drivers of Pancreatic Islet Function](https://doi.org/10.1534/genetics.118.300864) by Keller, et al. This study offers supporting evidence for type 2 diabetes-associated loci in human GWAS, most of which affect pancreatic islet
+In this lesson we revisit genetic mapping of quantitative traist and apply its methods to gene expression.
+The examples are from [Genetic Drivers of Pancreatic Islet Function](https://doi.org/10.1534/genetics.118.300864) by Keller, et al. This study offers supporting evidence for type 2 diabetes-associated loci in human GWAS, most of which affect pancreatic islet